superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 answer = results["llm"]["replies"][0]
 ```

-Let's see what our Advanced RAG system came up with:
+Let's see what our advanced RAG system came up with:

 "Hallucinations in generative models, specifically in LLMs (Large Language Models), can be dangerous as they create false or inaccurate pieces of information, also known as machine hallucinations.
 These hallucinations can have disastrous consequences in customer support and content creation, as they can lead to incorrect information being generated.
-In industry settings, hallucinations can
-be a major blocker and concern for the adoption of Generative AI and LLMs, as they can result in incorrect or misleading information being presented to users.
+In industry settings, hallucinations can be a major blocker and concern for the adoption of Generative AI and LLMs, as they can result in incorrect or misleading information being presented to users.
 This was demonstrated in February 2023 when Google's Chatbot presented made-up information, resulting in a 7% fall in Alphabet's stock price.
 Therefore, it's crucial to balance retrieval and generation in LLMs to prevent hallucinations and ensure the accuracy and reliability of the information generated."

-Our Advanced RAG pipeline result appears to be relatively precise, avoid hallucinations, and effectively integrate of retrieved context into generated output. **Note**: generation is not a fully deterministic process, so if you run this code yourself, you may receive slightly different output.
+Our advanced RAG pipeline result appears to be relatively precise, avoid hallucinations, and effectively integrate of retrieved context into generated output. **Note**: generation is not a fully deterministic process, so if you run this code yourself, you may receive slightly different output.

 ## Conclusion